Nordic Winter School on Particle Physics and Cosmology

 This year, the school has a particular focus on gravitational physics and the science behind gravitational wave analysis and will feature the following four lectures

-The schools organizers are: N. Emil J. Bjerrum-Bohr, Poul H. Damgaard, Henrik Johansson, Michèle Levi, Niels Obers og Anders Tranberg.
+Funding and planning committee: N. Emil J. Bjerrum-Bohr, Poul H. Damgaard, Henrik Johansson, Michèle Levi, Niels Obers.

 The school is limited to approximately 25 students from Nordic countries and is subject to a selection.
 We expect to be able to cover all local costs + transportation between Oslo Airport and the hotel.
 Young post-docs are encouraged to participate as well.
 Exceptionally talented M.Sc. students can apply too.